 Minnie displays the same behavior with kiddos.
 She may actually get even more excited to see them!
-She’s always gentle when taking treats from her foster sister and doesn't mind sharing her toys.
+While in foster care, we were told that she was always gentle when taking treats from little ones and didn't mind sharing her toys.
 Minnie gets an A+ when it comes to greetings.
 She doesn’t jump up, although you should be mindful of her happy tail!

 Behavior with other dogs:

-Minnie’s foster dad takes her on daily walks and reports that she has great leash manners when there aren’t any other dogs around.
-Her owner must be vigilant in awareness of their surroundings and be willing to cross the street to avoid other dogs.
+Minnie’s foster dad was taking her on daily walks and told us that she has great leash manners when there weren’t any other dogs around.
+Her owner must be vigilant and aware of their surroundings and avoid encounters with other animals.
 Minnie can pass other dogs at a distance, but the leash handler must maintain strong control.
-The big gal must only be handled by breed savvy adults when she’s not secured inside.
+It is recommended that Big Minnie only be handled by breed savvy adults when she’s not secured inside.

 Behavior with other animals:

-Minnie’s not a fan of other animals either.
-She has a very high prey drive and thinks small animals are snacks!
-We can’t stress enough that Minnie must be the only pet in her furever home.
+Minnie’s not a fan of any animals, not just other dogs.
+She has a high prey drive and thinks her loved-ones and environment should be guarded against all 4-legged creatures!
+We can’t stress enough that Minnie must be the only pet in her forever home.
 Afterall, such a great girl who is so loving and devoted to her people deserves to be the center of attention.

 Minnie is very smart and eager to please.
 She’s naturally well-behaved and has great house manners.
 No crates for this gal!
 They are not a safe space for her and cause unnecessary stress.
 Since she’s housebroken and non-destructive, leaving her free to roam the house works just fine (if she ever gets out of her dog bed!) 😂